 Moody explains that video content is a large part of her marketing strategy.

 For example, Moody’s video campaign for one of her clients involves creating weekly videos that promote a monthly treatment special to highlight skin-care advice, along with related product reviews.
 Moody says such videos generate business for her client in a few ways.
+However for video marketing to be impactful to your business, you’ll want the videos to be aimed and relatable to your customers by knowing the persona of your most common customer demographics, look into more information regarding creating personal marketing videos thanks to the likes of these resources by Explainly.

 “They have established a solid brand and put a ‘face’ behind the brand,” she says.
 “They promote products and services in a fun, quick way, and they provide a way to establish the brand/company as experts in what they do by offering tips and tricks to clients –or potential clients — for free.”